Should Christians Give Something Up for Lent?

 You might hold Lent as a valued sacred tradition and can’t believe others don’t.

-Or you might scoff at Lent as simply a Catholic tradition, not based in the Bible and therefore easily ignored.
+Or you might scoff at Lent as simply a man-made tradition, not based in the Bible and therefore easily ignored.

 Or maybe you’re not quite sure what Lent even is, in which case you might want to read this description here.